Fountain of Neptune, Florence: Patron

-Cosimo I de' Medici, Duke of Florence from 1537-1569, was largely responsible for shaping Florence into the city of the art and architecture that still stands today.
+Cosimo I de' Medici, Duke of Florence from 1537 to 1569, was largely responsible for shaping Florence into the city of the art and architecture that still stands today.
 Because of the significant transformation Florence underwent during his reign, Cosimo was often compared to Augustus and considered himself to be the architect of the new age of Florence.
-Some of Cosimo's most significant contributions to Florence include: The Sala Grande in the Palazzo Della Signoria, the Uffizi, the Fountain of Neptune, the Boboli Gardens, completing the Pitti Palace, and renovating churches such as Santa Maria Novella and Santa Croce.
+Some of Cosimo's most significant contributions to Florence include: the Sala Grande (now called the Salone dei Cinquecento) in the Palazzo Della Signoria, the Uffizi, the Fountain of Neptune, the Boboli Gardens, completing the Pitti Palace, and renovating churches such as Santa Maria Novella and Santa Croce.
 Although Cosimo contributed extensively to the city, it was not without personal gain.
 Cosimo's patronage was not only to provide public spaces and art for the citizens to enjoy, but it was also for his own political interests.
 His renovation of the churches were driven by a desire to gain favor with Rome and earn a grand ducal crown, which he received in 1569.
 The festivals he held between 1560 and 1574 were orchestrated to please the masses, while in turn, glorifying his reign.
 Behind Cosimo's commissions was an underlying glorification of the Medici Dynasty and his reign over Florence.
 Cosimo was not only a patron of the arts but he also freed Florence from imperial authority and established himself as lord of the new state of Florence.